 Well, this matter is not so simple and we will explain why.
 We usually put all antioxidants in the same bucket as if they were interchangeable.
 That is not correct.
 The term “antioxidants” includes tens, if not, hundreds of different molecules that have unique chemical and biological properties.
 While it is true that a diet high in antioxidants is good for your health, diets high in antioxidants that come from a limited number of foods do not provide the same benefit.
 Remember, diversity is everything.
 Antioxidants work like instruments in an orchestra.
 You can play Beethoven with a trumpet or many trumpets, but you will never be able to get the same magnificent result as when all the instruments play.

 Many efforts have been made to identify the most effective single antioxidant and put it in pills, but the results are rather disappointing.
 The reason these studies failed, is because antioxidants work together as a team to fight free radicals and they complement each other.
 Therefore, it is absolutely critical to include as many different types as possible in our diet and we should try to get them from natural products.

-To conclude, does it matter if matcha green tea has a higher amount of antioxidants than walnuts, or if chaga has more antioxidants than blueberries?
-No. What it matters to your health is diversity.
-The best way to achieve this is to try to include many different antioxidant-rich foods in your daily diet.
+To conclude, does it matter if lingonberry, matcha green tea, or chaga mushroom is the food with the highest antioxidants?
+No. What matters to your health is diversity, and the best way to achieve this is to try to include many different antioxidant-rich foods in your daily diet.